DagsHub/3D-model-datasets/README.md

     - `dataset`
     - `3D Model`
     - `hacktoberfest`
-- In the GitHub [3D-model-datasets](https://github.com/DagsHub/3D-model-datasets) project:
-    - Open a new branch named after the dataset.
-    - Add a directory named after the dataset with the README file.
+- Open a Pull Request on the [3D-model-datasets](https://dagshub.com/DagsHub/3D-model-datasets) project with the README of the dataset and a link to the repository on DagsHub
-    - Commit and push the changes to GitHub.
-    - Create a pull request on GitHub.
 - Optional: Share the project on DagsHub [Hacktoberfest Discord channel](https://discord.gg/xAGgkNht).

 ## Reference materials
 - [DVC Integration](https://dagshub.com/docs/integration_guide/dvc/)
 - [Hacktoberfest 2022 Discord channel](https://discord.gg/8RbB9G7r6n)